puppetlabs/puppetlabs-acl/README.md

 A typical ACL is made up of access control entries (ACEs), which represent individual permissions.
 Each ACE comprises a defined trustee (an identity, representing a user, group, or system process), a set of rights, an inheritance and propagation strategy, and an allowed/denied status.

-Each ACE has one of four possible statuses: 'explicit deny', 'explicit allow', 'inherited deny', and 'inherited allow'.
-The order of ACEs within the ACL determines which one is applied first.
+Windows processes ACEs in order of appearance within the ACL.
+It expects them to be pre-sorted by allowed/denied status in the following order:
+ 1. 'explicit deny'
+ 2. 'explicit allow'
+ 3. 'inherited deny'
+ 4. 'inherited allow'

+The `acl` type does not enforce the above order, and applies the ACEs based on order of appearance in your manifest.
+If that differs from the ordering above, Windows generates an error message.

-You cannot specify inherited ACEs in a manifest; you can only specify whether to allow upstream inheritance to flow into the managed ACL.
-If your modeled resources don't follow this order, Windows complains.
-The `acl` type **does not** enforce or complain about ACE order.
+**Note:** You cannot specify inherited ACEs in a manifest; you can only specify whether to allow upstream inheritance to flow into the managed ACL.

 ###Manage a basic ACL with all parameters expressed